oldpride/tpsup/python3/scripts/expected/ptslnm_test1/dumpdir/README.txt

+the dump() function aims to dump everything that you can find in chrome devtools source tab.

 element/
-    directory for element dump
+    directory for dumping the current element

-dom/
-    directory for dom dump
+iframe/
+    directory for dumping the current (or closest) iframe that contains the element. there could be shadow doms between the element and the iframe.

+shadow/
+    directory for dumping the currnet (or closest) shadow dom that contains the element. there could be iframes between the element and the shadow dom.

 page/
-    directory for page dump
+    directory for dumping the whole page

 iframe*.html
-    the iframe html of the page (dump all) or specified element (dump element) note that when there is a shadow dom, the iframe*.html doesn't show the shadow dom;
+    the iframe html of the page (dump all) or specified element (dump element) note that when there is a shadow dom, the iframe*.html doesn't show the shadow dom's content;
     you need to look at shadow*.html for that.

 locator_chain_list.txt